Here We Answer Some Of Our Most Frequently Asked Questions

-In our line of work there are always questions before a project begins.
+There are always questions before a project begins.
 The following are some common or frequently asked questions along with a short answer to help put your mind at ease and to make your decision easier.
-Of course you can call us at any time to get answers to questions that may not be covered here.
+You can call us at any time to get answers to questions that may not be covered here.

 By performing a visual inspection you can tell if a roof is worn, peeling, cracked, old, and the most common concern is leaking.
 If leaking is occurring but not yet easily noticeable, sometimes stains will appear on ceilings, indicating a roof leak that needs to be checked.

 If your roof looks in good shape, it can probably be repaired.
 If your roof is past its life expectancy and is obviously on its last leg, then you probably need a completely new roof.

 - Shake or wood shingle roofs typically last 15 to 25 years.

 - Composition shingles from 12 to 20 years.

 - Hot mop, torch down, or cold application last 7 to 12 years.